Bobby Flay: Food Network and television

 On a special episode of Iron Chef America originally airing on November 12, 2006, Flay and Giada De Laurentiis faced off against, and were defeated by, Batali and Rachael Ray.
 This was the highest rated show ever broadcast on Food Network.
-Flay and Michael Symon defeated the team of Iron Chefs Cat Cora and Masaharu Morimoto in a special episode titled "Thanksgiving Showdown," which originally aired on November 16, 2008.
-On November 29, 2009, Iron Chefs Morimoto and Flay faced off one-on-one again in Battle Egg Nog.
-The battle, which featured ice-carvers, was won by Morimoto by a single point.
+Flay and Michael Symon defeated the team of Iron Chefs Cat Cora and Masaharu Morimoto in a special episode titled "Thanksgiving Showdown", which originally aired on November 16, 2008.
+In an episode recorded in July 2010 and broadcast in March 2011, Montreal cooking show host Chuck Hughes beat Flay to become the youngest Canadian champ.Beat Bobby Flay pits select chefs against Flay to see if they can create dishes that are better than his.